 Sectional drawings show what an object looks like as if it had been cut open or sliced through.

-- Should be ‘cut’ in a place that shows the most internal detail
+- An object is usually ‘cut’ in the place that shows the most internal detail

-- Pins, dowels, bolts, nuts etc are not sectioned (because the purpose of a sectional drawing is often to show where these items go)
+- Pins, dowels, bolts, nuts etc are not sectioned (because the purpose of a sectional drawing is usually to show where these items go)

 Hatching guidelines for cut surfaces